queirozfcom/recommender-systems/README.md

 ### Item-based K-Nearest Neighbours Algorithm

+- Located under `code/python/item-based-knn/`

  > Based upon [Andre Ng's CS 229 notes](http://cs229.stanford.edu/proj2008/Wen-RecommendationSystemBasedOnCollaborativeFiltering.pdf)

-`item-based-knn/item-based-knn.py` is a naïve implementation of the k-nearest neighbours algorithm applied for recommending items.
+`item-based-knn.py` is a naïve implementation of the k-nearest neighbours algorithm applied for recommending items.

 The general idea is to find items that are similar to a movie *m* so that we can determine what rating a user *u* would give for movie *m*, given that user *u* has not yet seen movie *m*.
 I have used the **adjusted cosine similarity** between movies a and b, as follows: